ETdoFresh/Actions/UnityBuild/README.md

 ### `UNITY_PASSWORD`
 **Required** Unity Password used to license the copy of Unity on the cloud

+### `UNITY_PROJECT_PATH`
+Path where the Unity Project is located.
+If not specified, Unity project is expected to be in the root of the repository (Default: .)

 ### `BUILD_NAME`
 **Required** The name of the build, primarily used to name your executable